earthly/website/blog/_posts/2024-01-30-showboaters.md

 Greeter greeter = () -> System.out.println("Hello, world!");
 ~~~

-This is so much nicer.
-Less boilerplate to write and fewer places for bugs to hide.
+This is so much nicer—less boilerplate to write and fewer places for bugs to hide.
 I feel the same way about if expressions.

 ~~~{.scala caption="If"}
 if( x > 7){